yousefelassal/quote-cron/README.md

 > We can only learn to love by loving.

 > Fame usually comes to those who are thinking about something else.

+> Wisdom is the power to put our time and our knowledge to the proper use.